fpgadeveloper/fpga-drive-aximm-pcie/SDK/README.md

 and click Run as many times as you like, without going through the other steps.

+### Linker script modifications for Zynq designs

+For the Zynq designs, the SDK's linker script generator automatically assigns all sections to the BAR0 memory space, instead of assigning them to the DDR memory space.
+This causes failure of the application to run, when booted from SD card or JTAG.
+To overcome this problem, the SDK build script modifies the generated linker script and correctly assigns the sections to DDR memory.

+If you want to manually create an application in the SDK for one of the Zynq designs, you will have to manually modify the automatically generated linker script, and set all sections to DDR memory.

 ### Driver for AXI Bridge for PCIe Gen3 IP

 Some of the Vivado designs in this project use the AXI Memory Mapped to PCIe Gen2 IP